 Bill Osmunson graduated from Loma Linda University with Masters in Public Health in 1974 and Doctor of Dental Surgery in 1977.
 For over 40 years, Dr. Osmunson has been a General, Family, Cosmetic, and Neuromuscular TMD comprehensive dentist.
 He is an author, researcher, teacher, and grandfather.
 For about 25 years after graduation, Dr. Osmunson promoted water fluoridation or fluoride supplements.
 Evaluating the research on both sides of the fluoridation controversy, convinced him that many are ingesting too much fluoride which is causing harm to teeth, bones, brains, thyroid and all cells.
 The most logical and least expensive place to reduce the excess exposure is fluoride cessation which will also give individual freedom to choose.
 We can and must reduce fluoride exposure and give each person the freedom to choose.

-Ellen has a long history of environmental and social activism having been highly involved with the American Committee to Keep Biafra Alive (a war that caused the death of an estimated one million people in eastern Nigeria), Operation Omega (co-founder of group to help refugees that were too weak to cross the border into India during the brutal war that created Bangladesh in 1972), Work on Waste St. Lawrence County, NY (a five-year effort battling a proposed municipal waste incinerator), and Waste Not (editor of weekly newsletter that tracked the waste industry’s efforts).
-Ellen has been with the Fluoride Action Network since it’s inception in 2000, first as Director of Pesticides, and today as Managing Director.
+Ellen has a long history of environmental and social activism having been highly involved with the American Committee to Keep Biafra Alive (a war that caused the death of an estimated one million people in eastern Nigeria), Operation Omega (co-founder of group to help Bengali refugees that were too weak to cross the border into India during the brutal war that created Bangladesh in 1972), Work on Waste St. Lawrence County, NY (a five-year effort battling a proposed municipal waste incinerator), and Waste Not (editor of weekly newsletter that tracked the waste industry’s efforts to build waste incinerators from 1986-2000).

 Michael earned his bachelor’s degree, magna cum laude, from St. Lawrence University, where he was elected to Phi Beta Kappa.
 He was awarded a Juris Doctor degree, magna cum laude, from Temple University Beasley School of Law.
 While in law school, Michael served as Editor in Chief of the Temple Law Review.
 He also received the Faculty Award for Academic Achievement, the Jerry Zaslow Memorial Award, the Kranzel Award, and was recognized for Outstanding Oral Argument in Trial Advocacy.
 After graduating from law school, Michael served as a law clerk to the Honorable Franklin Van Antwerpen of the U.S. Court of Appeals for the Third Circuit in Easton, PA and the Honorable Michael M. Baylson of the U.S. District Court for the Eastern District of Pennsylvania in Philadelphia, PA.
 Michael is a member of the American Association for Justice, Public Justice, and he is licensed to practice law by the State Bars of California and Pennsylvania.